ubidots/ubidots-c/README.rst

 Ubidots-C
 =========

 Ubidots-C is a pure C library for interacting with Ubidots_ through its API.
+It depends on libjansson and libcurl.

 * Preview Release: v0.9.0_